markwkiehl/py_data_science_titanic/README.md

 Get the Titanic data set: https://www.kaggle.com/datasets/yasserh/titanic-dataset

-This data science example was inspired by and many portions derived from the following two articles:
+This data science example was inspired by, and many portions derived from the following two articles:

 "Predicting the Survival of Titanic Passengers" by Niklas Donges<br/>
 https://towardsdatascience.com/predicting-the-survival-of-titanic-passengers-30870ccc7e8